tigerDer1/documentation/content/applications/finance/fiscal_localizations/united_states.rst

   schedule tax payments, or request refunds for the overpayment of taxes.
 In Odoo, the tax report can be made monthly, every two months, quarterly, every 4 months, semi-annually, and annually.

-.. _finance/l10n/us-report-filters:
+.. _l10n_us/report-filters:

-Depending on the type of report, certain filters will be available at the top of the dashboard:
+Depending on the type of report, certain filters are available at the top of the dashboard:

 - a *date* filter, indicated by a :icon:`fa-calendar` :guilabel:`(calendar)` icon that precedes a date in *MM/DD/YYYY* format.
 Use this to select a specific date or date range for the report.